 How to Lower the Rates?

-There are ways to keep the rates you pay for motorcycle insurance down, even if you are under the age of 25.
+There are ways to keep the rates you pay for motorcycle insurance down, even if you are under 25.

 Mileage: The less you drive your motorcycle, the less you may pay.
-If you drive under a pre-set amount, you may pay less for your insurance.
+You may pay less for your insurance if you drive under a pre-set amount.
 This may save you 10% or more.

 Bundle: Another way to pay less is to bundle your motorcycle insurance with other coverage, such as other vehicles and your home.
 This may save you up to 25% depending on the insurance company.